hadirkhan10/chisel3-wiki/Debugging-with-the-Interpreter-REPL-1.md

 ### Debugging using the Interpreter REPL

 This page describes a simple debugging technique using the Firrtl-Interpreter REPL.
-It's scala based circuit simulator that consumes a low Firrtl file and provides a simple command line interface for poking and peeking values, single and multi-stepping the program.
+It's a Scala based circuit simulator that consumes a low Firrtl file and provides a simple command line interface for poking and peeking values, single and multi-stepping the program and otherwise controlling and monitoring the circuit's execution.

 ### Getting Started